Counseling

 Counseling provides mental health support for students’ well-being and developmental growth within a safe environment.

-Two critical measures of counseling services are unique students served and individual counseling sessions held.
+Two critical measures of counseling services are unique students served and individual counseling sessions provided.

 Top Four CCAPS Areas of Student Stress